 The Food and Agricultural Imports Regulations and Standards (FAIRS) report provides an overview of the food laws and regulatory environment in Algeria as it relates to food and agricultural exports.
-This report is intended to be used in conjunction with the 2023 FAIRS Export Certificate Report for Algeria.
-Noted updates in 2023 include: Executive Summary, Labeling Requirements (Section II), Other specific labeling requirements, halal requirements, Pesticides and other Contaminants (Section V) and Import procedures (Section IX).
+This report is intended to be used in conjunction with the 2024 FAIRS Export Certificate Report for Algeria.
+Noted updates in 2024 include: the Executive summary, Geographical Indicators in Section VIII, and Import procedures in Section IX.